 - For ships between 5 and 10 years of age, an overall survey of representative ballast tanks is to be carried out.
-If there is no hard protective coating, soft or semi-hard coating or poor coatin condition, the examination is to be extended to other ballast tanks of the same type. - For ships over 10 years of age, an overall survey of all ballast tanks is to be carried out. - If such examinations reveal no visible structural defects, the examination may be limited to verification that the corrosion prevention system remains efficient.

-- For ballast tanks, excluding double bottom tanks, if there is no hard protective coating, soft or semi-hard coating, or poor coating condition and it is not renewed, the tanks in question are to be internally examined at annual intervals. - When such conditions are found in double bottom ballast tanks, the tanks in question may be internally examined at annual intervals. - The minimum requirements for close-up surveys at intermediate survey are given in Table 3.2. - 4.
-Machinery and Systems - 4.1 General (all ships) - 4.1.1 The survey is to cover the following items: - Performing of the following measurements:
+If there is no hard protective coating, soft or semi-hard coating or poor coatin condition, the examination is to be extended to other ballast tanks of the same type. - For ships over 10 years of age, an overall survey of all ballast tanks is to be carried out. - If such examinations reveal no visible structural defects, the examination may be limited to verification that the corrosion prevention system remains efficient. - For ballast tanks, excluding double bottom tanks, if there is no hard protective coating, soft or semi-hard coating, or poor coating condition and it is not renewed, the tanks in question are to be internally examined at annual intervals. - When such conditions are found in double bottom ballast tanks, the tanks in question may be internally examined at annual intervals. - The minimum requirements for close-up surveys at intermediate survey are given in Table 3.2.

+4. Machinery and Systems

+4.1.1 The survey is to cover the following items:

+Performing of the following measurements:

-- Auxiliary diesel (s) crank web deflection, where relevant, - Main engine (s) crank web deflection, - Axial thrust bearing clearance of shafting system, - Axial thrust bearing clearance of main and auxiliary turbine rotors, - Examination of electrical equipment in gasdangerous spaces with respect to corrosion, flameproof enclosures, correct rating of lamps, earthing, function testing of pressurized equipment and of associated alarms, insulation resistance testing of power circuits.
+- Auxiliary diesel (s) crank web deflection, where relevant, - Main engine (s) crank web deflection, - Axial thrust bearing clearance of shafting system, - Axial thrust bearing clearance of main and auxiliary turbine rotors, - Examination of electrical equipment in gasdangerous spaces with respect to corrosion, flameproof enclosures, correct rating of lamps, earthing, function testing of pressurized equipment and of associated alarms, insulation resistance testing of power circuits. - Operational testing of the following: - Emergency generating set, including emergency switchboard, - Emergency bilge valve, - Bilge, ventilation and monitoring systems for the carriage of dangerous goods, - Drainage appliances of starting air and control air receivers, - General operational test of the machinery for their unrestricted operability.